 369A (formerly 270) Programming Languages, Lect.
 3 hrs.
-Prerequisite: CS 261 (with a
+Prerequisite: CS 261 (with a grade of C- or better).

 The emphasis is on fundamental concepts such as block structure and recursion and structured control flow.
 Exercises are given in several languages such as Algol or Pascal, Snobol, Lisp and APL.
 On completion of this class students should be competent programmers, able to program in any language given appropriate reference material.